 Ensure that the VM is stopped prior to running the conversion process.

 The following minimum system resources must be available:

 - Disk space: sufficient space to store the VM's disk image, plus 1 GB

-- Sufficient free space in the guest filesystem according to the following table:
+- Sufficient free space in the VM file system according to the following table:

 # yum install virt-v2v